-The DNA-profiles made available by the Member States for searching and comparison as well as the DNA-profiles sent out for searching and comparison must contain at least 6 full designated loci and may contain additional loci or blanks depending on their availability.
+The DNA-profiles made available by the Member States for searching and comparison as well as the DNA-profiles sent out for searching and comparison must contain at least 6 loci and may contain other loci or blanks depending on their availability.
 The reference DNA profiles must contain at least 6 of the 7 ESS of loci.
-In order to raise the accuracy of matches, all available alleles shall be stored in the indexed DNA profile database and be used for searching and comparison.
-Each Member State should implement as soon as practically possible any new ESS of loci adopted by the EU.
+In order to raise the accuracy of matches, it is recommended that all available alleles be stored in the indexed DNA profile database.2